ReubenLi1999/lhs99/_pages/about.md

 # Who I am

-Hao-si Li pursues his doctoral degree in Earth and Planetary Sciences College, University of Chinese Sciences Academy.
+Hao-si Li pursues his doctoral degree in College of Earth and Planetary Sciences, University of Chinese Academy of Sciences.

 # What I do